Crack Pie lives up to its name. This sensation from Momofuku Milk Bar in New York is a

 In medium bowl, stir together oats, flour, salt, baking powder and baking soda.

 In medium mixing bowl, beat 6 tbsp (90 mL) butter, 1/4 cup (60 mL) brown sugar and granulated sugar with electric mixer on medium speed 2 minutes, or until very creamy.
 Beat in egg 1 minute, or until fluffy.
 With wooden spoon or dough whisk, stir in oat mixture until thoroughly moistened.

 Scrape into prepared pan.
 Smear with fingers to coat bottom of pan evenly but not necessarily perfectly.
 (Mixture is soft and messy.)
 Bake in preheated oven 15 minutes, or until turning golden.

-Cool to room temperature on wire rack.
+Cool on wire rack to room temperature.
 Crumble into large bowl.
 Add remaining 3 tbsp (45 mL) butter and 1-1/2 tbsp (20 mL) brown sugar.
-Rub with fingers until mixture consists of evenly moistened crumbs.
-Press evenly into 9-inch (23 cm) pie plate.
+Rub with fingers until broken down into evenly moistened crumbs.
+Press into 9-inch (23 cm) pie plate.
 Place on rimmed baking sheet.

 In medium bowl, whisk together sugars, milk powder and salt.
 Whisk in melted butter until evenly combined.
 Whisk in cream.
 Whisk in egg yolks and vanilla until well blended.
 Scrape into crust.
 Even out with spatula.

 Bake in preheated oven 30 minutes, or until starting to set.
 Reduce oven temperature to 325F (160C).
 Bake 25 to 30 minutes, until filling is lightly browned in spots and set around edges, but still jiggly in centre.

 Makes 12 servings.